Got a great idea for a group? Apply today and become UCB Guild's newest society!

 2. Get a group of UCB students together to sit down and discuss what the basic activities of your society are going to be.
 You need an absolute minimum of 2 people - just you and someone else - but we would encourage you to recruit as many students as is possible.
 The more students you have involved, the more membership money you can raise and the more funding we can give you to support you in your goals.

 3. Set up a meeting.
-Pop into the Pod in Summer Row, or email our Development Coordinator, Kenet, at firstname.lastname@example.org to set up a meeting to discuss your idea.
+Pop to the Moss House ground floor, or email our Development Coordinator, Nathan, at firstname.lastname@example.org to set up a meeting to discuss your idea.

-4. Meet with a member of our Guild staff team to talk through your ideas and give you some support and advice.
+4. Meet with a member of our Guild Team to talk through your ideas and give you some support and advice.
 We'll fill in a society application form with you in that meeting that will then go on to our Exec Team.

 5. Decide who will be part of your organising committee.
 You only need two roles minimum - a President/Captain/Chair (you can call this whatever you like!) and a Treasurer.
 After this, you can have as many other roles as you like - you might want a Social Secretary, a Producer, an Editor or different representatives for areas in your society.
 It all depends on what roles you need to make your society a success.